Rivals set to pounce on Santorum's past

 He resigned from the UHS board in June 2011.
 During the third quarter of 2011, UHS reached a tentative financial settlement of the Virginia case.
 Allen Miller, president and CEO of UHS, is a longtime supporter of Santorum, who has contributed $6,850 to his campaigns and $11,000 to his leadership PAC since 1999.

 America's Foundation is a leadership PAC, or political action committee, affiliated with Santorum since 1998.
-Leadership PACs were created so that congressional leaders could raise money for less senior candidates of their party, and they are not as closely monitored as other PACs by the Federal Election Commission (FEC).
+Leadership PACs were created so that congressional leaders could raise money for less senior candidates of their party, and they are not as closely monitored as other PACs by the Federal Election Commission.

 Also during his 2006 reelection bid, Santorum's supporters created a different sort of political action group they named Softer Voices.
-As a "527" organization under Internal Revenue Service rules, Softer Voices was able to accept unlimited contributions from a small group of wealthy donors.
+As a "527" organization under IRS rules, Softer Voices was able to accept unlimited contributions from a small group of wealthy donors.

 Because Santorum was struggling with women voters, the group created a website with testimonials from women.
 The FEC then chided the group for not registering as a political operation, and Softer Voices chose to cease operations.